 After lunch we wind our way to meet the charming university town of Stellenbosch.
 Ample time has been set aside to stroll through this little town, absorbing the quaintness, and sneaking into the odd shop or two!
 A trip to the winelands isn’t complete without a wine tasting, so we will do so at one or two different wine estates.
 And of course, you’ll be able to purchase your favourite wine to take back home!

-After breakfast we make our way to Oudtshoorn along "Route 62", the tourist route that meanders between Cape Town and Oudtshoorn, offering the shorter, scenic alternative to the N2 highway.
+Oudtshoorn along “Route 62”, the tourist route that meanders between Cape Town and Oudtshoorn, offering the shorter, scenic alternative to the N2 highway.
 This is an area of magnificent landscapes and towering cliffs, crystal clear streams and the abundance of trees and indigenous flora.
-The ever changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards, as well as the attractions, will offer you an unforgettable adventure - whether this is in the physical sense or simply a kaleidoscope of scenic tranquillity.
+The ever-changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards, as well as the attractions, will offer you an unforgettable adventure — whether this is in the physical sense or simply a kaleidoscope of scenic tranquillity.
 Innovation and pride, combined with a terrain and mild climate that are harmoniously balanced, results in the prominence of this region's wines.
-We reach Oudtshoorn in the late afternoon, a town that is known as the "feather capital of the world".
+We reach Oudtshoorn in the late afternoon, a town that is known as the "feather capital of the world”.

 Today we visit the Cango Caves near Oudtshoorn, which are among the biggest stalagmite formations in the world.
 Some of the sandstone formations are colourfully illuminated and the bizarre shapes in the caves are mainly composed of calcium carbonate.
 They develop as limewater drips from the stones and evaporate.
 The structures growing down from the cave ceiling are called stalactites, while those that grow from the ground to the top are called stalagmites.